truffshuff/HAC-Scraper/README.md

 - Check the update interval in integration options
 - Manually trigger an update via the Force Refresh button
 - Verify HAC is accessible and not under maintenance

+**Integration Fails After Reboot**
+- The integration now automatically retries connection to browserless with exponential backoff
+- It will wait up to ~20 minutes for browserless to become available
+- **IMPORTANT**: Ensure browserless is configured to "Start on boot" if using HA add-on
+- If browserless takes longer than 5 minutes to start, check its logs for errors
+- Verify port 3000 is accessible and not blocked by firewall
+- After browserless becomes available, the integration will automatically connect - no manual reload needed

 For more detailed troubleshooting, see [INSTALLATION.md](INSTALLATION.md).